Koumac: History

 On 5 January 1977 about 46% of the territory of Koumac was detached and became the commune of Poum.

+The town of Koumac serves as a regional centre for the far north region of Grande Terre island.
+It has good connections north and south by road, and several shops, industrial suppliers, and utilities.
+It is a centre for mining employment, formerly dominated by the mine at Tiébaghi which closed in 1990, and other current operations.
+Koumac Airport is located a couple kilometres north of the commune with regular flights to Nouméa.

 Climate

 Koumac has a tropical savanna climate (Köppen Aw), although there is still some rain in the dry season which peaks between July and October.

 Famous people

 Athlete Arnjolt Beer was born here.